 Content versioning configuration

-When content versioning is enabled, Xperience by Kentico automatically stores previously published versions of certain content items (reusable content items in the Content Hub, web pages, headless items).
+When content versioning is enabled, Xperience by Kentico automatically stores previously published versions of reusable content items, pages, and headless items.
 Once content versioning is in use, storing newly published versions can be prevented in contexts where it’s not desirable.

 Set up content versioning